yangcodingmaster/PHAS0056-Machine-Learning-for-Physicists-25-26-UCL/README.md

 # PHAS0056-Machine-Learning-for-Physicists-25-26-UCL
-This repository collect the works of this module.
+This repository collects the works of this module, I will update the couseworks and final project after the module finishes.